hmchen47/DataScience/AppliedDS-UMich/4-TextMining/01-Working.md

 + Let’s try it out!
     ```python
-    >>> text10 = ‘”Ethics are built right into the ideals and objectives of the
-    United Nations” #UNSG @ NY Society for Ethical Culture bit.ly/2guVelr @UN
+    >>> text10 = '"Ethics are built right into the ideals and objectives of the United Nations" #UNSG @ NY Society for Ethical Culture bit.ly/2guVelr @UN @UN_Women'
-    @UN_Women’
     >>> text11 = text10.split(' ')
     >>> [w for w in text11 if w.startswith('@')]
     ['@', '@UN', '@UN_Women']